alexeymorgunov/structbioinfo/README.md

 Start the PyMOL software.
 Take a quick look at [this tutorial](https://pymolwiki.org/index.php/Practical_Pymol_for_Beginners) (ignore scripting!) - skim through to understand what's possible.

+Let's play around with our structure to familiarise ourselves with it.
 Enter the following commands (one per line) and explore what they do.
  ```
 fetch 1f7u
 select heteroatoms, hetatm